-The Petitioner has not presented a compre chensive or credible business plan showing that, due to the nature and projected size of the NCE, it of or its wholly-owned subsidiary will likely hire at least 10 qualifying full-time employees for each for oreign national investor seeking EB-5 classification within the next two years.
-See 8 C.F.R. § 204.6(g)(1), (j)(4)(i)(B); Ho , 22 I&N Dec. at 213.
-In addition, he has not sufficiently established that the f full amount of his purported EB-5 funds has been made available to the business most closely responsible for the job creation upon which the petition is based.
-See Man tter of Izummi, 22 I&N Dec. at 179; 8 C.F.R. § 204.6(j)(4) Accordingly, the Petitioner has not demor strated, by a preponderance of the evidence, his eligibility for the immigrant investor classification.
+The Petitioner has not presented a comprehensive and credible business plan showing that, due to the nature and projected size of the NCE, the NCE or its wholly-owned subsidiary will likely create at least 10 full-time positions for qualifying employees within the next two years.
+See 8 C.F.R. § 204.6(g)(1), (j)(4)(i)(B); Matter of Ho, 22 I&N Dec. at 213.
+In addition, he has not sufficiently established that the full amount of his purported EB-5 funds has been made available to , the business most closely responsible for the job creation upon which the petition is based.
+See Matter of Izummi, 22 I&N Dec. at 179; 8 C.F.R. § 204.6(j)(4).
+Accordingly, the Petitioner has not demonstrated by a preponderance of the evidence his eligibility for the immigrant investor classification.